 - provides development and design guidance for development of places on the Heritage List

 - details procedures for making application for approval of heritage-related development.

 The objectives of the Heritage Conservation and Development Policy are:

-- To ensure that heritage significance is given due consideration in determining applications for planning approval
+- to ensure that heritage significance is given due consideration in determining applications for Development Approval